hdShang/arxiv-daily/docs/cs-RO/2025-06-12/papers/250612095v1-doublyaware-dual-planning-and-policy-awareness-for-temporal-differen.md

 ---
 layout: default
-title: DoublyAware: Dual Planning and Policy Awareness for Temporal Difference Learning in Humanoid Locomotion
+title: "DoublyAware: Dual Planning and Policy Awareness for Temporal Difference Learning in Humanoid Locomotion"
 ---

 # DoublyAware: Dual Planning and Policy Awareness for Temporal Difference Learning in Humanoid Locomotion